CityOfBoston/digital/modules-js/graphql-typescript/README.md

 ### Writing resolvers

-In the above example, we need to write resolvers for the `QueryRoot` type, since it’s the root.
+In the above example, we need to write resolvers for the `Query` type, since it’s the root.
 To do this, use the `Resolvers` macro to generate the type that `makeExecutableSchema` and the GraphQL library expect.